Upload & QAC

 The COTSpotter workflow

-RAW EVIDENCEAI identifies candidate COTS detections across the imagery.
+RAW EVIDENCEAI identifies COTS observations across large image collections.

-REVIEWEDCertified evidence returns as maps, reports, data and APIs.
+REVIEWEDTraceable evidence returns as maps, reports, data and APIs for planning and control.

 DECISION READYCOTSpotter presents candidate detections in a focused review workflow.
-Validators can quickly confirm a COTS, reject a false detection, or flag an uncertain case for expert review.
+Validators efficiently confirm a COTS, reject a false detection, or flag uncertain cases for expert review.

 Evidence across scales

 Read with care: blank areas are often gaps in effort or timing—not evidence that methods disagree.
-Robust calibration requires surveys matched in both space and time.
+Robust comparison requires calibration for differences in method, detectability, coverage, location and timing.
+That calibration is also necessary before using image-derived evidence for historical trends, time-series inference or operational thresholds within COTS integrated pest management.

 The current constraint

 The June 2026 snapshot covers approximately 30 months of data from January 2024.
-Image surveys covered about one-tenth the measured distance of the established manta tow record.
-The smaller image-derived evidence base is an expected consequence of lower deployment effort—not a test of method quality.
+Image surveys covered about one-tenth the manta tow records, reflecting lower deployment effort.
+COTSpotter's automated QAC, AI triage and focused validation will make the expected 10x expansion operationally feasible.

 8,184 km ÷ 905 km = 9.04